 - If I log onto the DVLA with my incorrect DOB and am then allowed to proceed on their site, when I am validated against HMRC or Passport Office databases, I don’t exist.

 It will be interesting to see if this starts to work in reverse when validating myself on other government web services.
-Hopefully not too much as the DVLA aren’t exactly an authoritative service, well I hope my NI number, Passport and HMRC records will trump the DVLAs.
+Hopefully not too much as the DVLA aren’t exactly a competent authoritative service, well I hope my NI number, Passport and HMRC records will trump the DVLAs.

 It is bizarre after all to consider that even with all the logical and common sense proof to the contrary, this situation actually instilled a doubt that still sits at the back of my mind.
 I’ve been through enough experiences in my life to wonder what is real and what is not, I certainly didn’t need this one also!